Erunno/stencil-optimalizations/README.md

 ## Results

 Our measurement results are available in the [./cluster-experiments/final-measurements](./cluster-experiments/final-measurements) directory.
-It contains subfolders for each tested architecture: `hopper`, `ampere`, and `volta`.
-The results are stored in our proprietary format, which is the exact output of the program when run in the console (with `--colorful` set to `false` to avoid special characters).
+It contains subfolders for each tested architecture: `hopper`, `ampere`, and `volta` (further information about our cluster [here](https://gitlab.mff.cuni.cz/mff/hpc/clusters)).

-To interpret the outputs, use the Python abstraction in [results_abstraction.py](./cluster-experiments/results_abstraction.py).
-This script defines a class for parsing and analyzing the results.

 Graphs similar to those in the paper can be found in [./cluster-experiments/generated-graphs](./cluster-experiments/generated-graphs).
 To generate graphs from your own measurements, use the [result_analysis.py](./cluster-experiments/result_analysis.py) script.
 You may need to modify the following control variables:

 - [BASE_DIR](./cluster-experiments/result_analysis.py#L11)
 - [ARCHITECTURES](./cluster-experiments/result_analysis.py#L10)
 - [MODE](./cluster-experiments/result_analysis.py#L15)

 ### Replication

 To replicate our experiments exactly, run the script [./cluster-experiments/run-all-experiments.sh](./cluster-experiments/run-all-experiments.sh):